BasicWolf/archived-kaylee/doc/src/clientapi.rst

    results are available the :js:func:`kl.task_completed` event should be triggered.

-   :param task: JSON-formatted task data
+   :param task: JSON-formatted task data.

 Core